drupalprojects/media/README.txt

 @TODO
 -------------------------------------------------------
  * Currently requires the Tabs module.
-Either remove the dependency, or add that to the dependencies[] in the .info file.
+May want to remove that dependency.
  * Remove apparant dependency of media mover.